bbauska/W3Cx-2of5/README.md

 </video>
 ```

-Any text within the <video> tags will be displayed if the browser does
+Any text within the &lt;video&gt; tags will be displayed if the browser does
 not support the video element.
 You should add such a message to provide
 better user experience for your page as it will be viewed in all types
 of devices and browsers.